-Interview by Benji Wilson
+Interview by Benji Wilson for the Emmy Awards

 For six seasons, viewers could not get enough of Masterpiece’s Downton Abbey.
 Now as fans drown their sorrows in a cup of strong Yorkshire tea, producers and cast look back on an astounding television event, which schooled Yanks on Britain’s bygone days while setting ratings records for PBS.

 When Downton Abbey debuted on British television in late 2010, it had all the trappings of another lavish Brit period literary adaptation.

 But there was one crucial difference: it was not a literary adaptation.

 Downton Abbey, a show about an English country house and its inhabitants, both servants and masters, was an original fiction set in 1912.
 The Crawley family and its staff were all inventions of writer Julian Fellowes.
 That gave him license to take the characters and storylines wherever he wanted.

 Fellowes was well schooled in the vagaries of British society — a lord himself, he knew all about Britain’s aristocratic history, punctilios and class divisions.
 But he was also a fan of American series like Friends, ER and NYPD Blue.
 He loved their narrative energy, masses of interlocking storylines and contrapuntal conversations in corridors.

 He resolved to treat all the characters in this country house with equal weight, detail and dramatic impetus.
 Upstairs and downstairs, everybody would have a story of their own at least every three episodes.